SIRAHFF/documentation/docs/source/AMBER/Tutorial-3.rst

 .. note::

-   Notice: According to AMBER version 10, 11 or 12 (14) the source file for parm99SB/bsc0 is leaprc.ff99bsc0, leaprc.ff10 or leaprc.ff12SB respectively.
+   * According to AMBER version 10, 11 or 12 (14) the source file for parm99SB/bsc0 is leaprc.ff99bsc0, leaprc.ff10 or leaprc.ff12SB respectively.

+   * The newest force field version for DNA, `bsc1 <https://www.nature.com/articles/nmeth.3658>`_, works equally well with SIRAH.

 3.3.
 Run LEaP
 ______________